gsa-oes/office-of-evaluation-sciences/pages/about.md

 ---
 ## What is the Office of Evaluation Sciences?

 OES is a team of applied experts based at the General Services Administration (GSA) that combines academic expertise with experience implementing and evaluating evidence-based program improvements.
-The private sector quickly learns what does not work,  what works best, and what works most cost-effectively - government should, too.
+The private sector quickly learns what does not work,  what works, and what works most cost-effectively - government should, too.
 OES supports GSA’s Office of Government-wide Policy’s mission to “use policies, evidence, and analysis to help agencies drive efficiency, savings, and improved mission performance.”

 ## What does OES do?